 Bidenomics 101 (Income): Real Gross Domestic Income Growth NEGATIVE For 3 Consecutive Quarters As M2 Money Growth Worst Since 1933 And The New Deal (Only 187k Jobs Added In August And ALL Of Last Year’s Jobs Added Were Revised Downwards)

 by confoundedinterest17 The glories of Bidenomics is on fully display.
 Despite what Lyin’ Biden says, Bidenomics is only working for the elites (top 1%).
 How Soviet/CCP command economy of him!
 Here is an ugly chart showing Bidenomics in action!
-We …
+We all know that Covid unleashed a torrent of Fed monetary stimulus AND Federal spending on …

 READ MORE